Localization theorems in topological Hochschild homology and topological cyclic homology: Spectral categories, homotopy categories, and invariance of

 We prove the following invariance theorem for DK-equivalences in the next section.

-\begin{thm} A DK-equivalence $\aC\to \aD$ induces a weak equivalence $\THH(\aC)\to \THH(\aD)$. \end{thm}
+\begin{thm} A DK-equivalence $\aC\to \aD$ induces a weak equivalence $THH(\aC)\to THH(\aD)$. \end{thm}

 We also prove the following more general theorem for bimodule coefficients.
-In the statement, the $(\aC,\aC)$-bimodule $F^{*}\fN$ is the functor from $\aC^{\op}\sma \aC$ to symmetric spectra defined by first applying $F$ to each variable and then applying $\fN$.
+In the statement, the $(\aC,\aC)$-bimodule $F^{*}\fN$ is the bimodule obtained by restriction of scalars; it is the spectral functor from $\aC^{\op}\sma \aC$ to symmetric spectra defined by first applying $F$ to each variable and then applying $\fN$.